Matli Tehsil

 Matli (ماتلي) is the largest Tehsil of Badin District in the Sindh province of Pakistan.
+It Historically served as the second Capital of The Soomra Dynasty.
 It is administratively subdivided into 12 union councils.

-The people here speak Sindhi Bhil dialect.
+History

+Matli served as the second Capital of the Soomra dynasty after their first Capital Mansura (Brahmanabad) got sacked by Mahmud of Ghazni.
+From here the Soomras rebelled against Ghaznavids around 1026 and freed Sindh from their rule.

 Religion

 See the pie chart below the infobox here for religion figures: